 Audio channel layouts in Compressor

-Most of the audio settings in Compressor provide mono and stereo (left and right) channel configuration; some provide additional channel output options, including surround (5.1) channel configuration.
-Several of Compressor’s settings offer multiple audio channel configurations:
+Most of the audio presets in Compressor provide mono and stereo (left and right) channel configuration; some provide additional channel output options, including surround (5.1) channel configuration.
+Several of Compressor’s presets offer multiple audio channel configurations:

-QuickTime Movie settings: QuickTime Movie settings include additional audio channel layouts, including 3.0, 4.0, and 5.1.
+QuickTime Movie presets: QuickTime Movie presets include additional audio channel layouts, including 3.0, 4.0, and 5.1.

 The illustration below shows the available audio channel layouts.